codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 Executes sync script on a page.
 Pass arguments to function as additional parameters.
 Will return execution result to a test.
-In this case you should use generator and yield to receive results.
+In this case you should use async function and await to receive results.

 Example with jQuery DatePicker: